SandhyaSridhar/DiseasedMangoLeavesDetection/README.md

 ### Dataset
-I have made use of the Mango leaves dataset from Data Medely.
+I have made use of the Mango leaves dataset from Data Mendeley.
 You can access the dataset from this [link](https://data.mendeley.com/datasets/hb74ynkjcn/1)

 #### References
 <a id="https://data.mendeley.com/datasets/hb74ynkjcn/1">[1]</a>